superfly/docs/reference/scaling.html.md

 ### Viewing Available VM Sizes

-The `fly platform vm-sizes` command will display the various sizes with cores and memory and current pricing:
+The `fly platform vm-sizes` command will display the various sizes with cores and memory:

 ```cmd
 fly platform vm-sizes